igrek51/nuclear/README.md

 When you are writing function for your action and you need to access some of the variables (flags, parameters, arguments, etc.), just simply add a parameter to the function with a name same as the variable you need.
 Then, the proper value will be parsed and injected by `nuclear`.

-## How does it work?
-1. You define all required CLI rules for your program in a declarative tree.
-2. User provides command-line arguments when running program in a shell.
-3. `nuclear` parses and validates all the parameters, flags, sub-commands, positional arguments, etc, and stores them internally.
-4. `nuclear` finds the most relevant action (starting from the most specific) and invokes it.
-5. When invoking a function, `nuclear` injects all its needed parameters based on the previously defined & parsed values.

-You only need to bind the keywords to the rules and `nuclear` will handle all the rest for you.

 ## `nuclear` vs `argparse`
 Why use `nuclear`, since Python has already `argparse`?
 Here are some subjective advantages of `nuclear`: